r0zetta/alien_ecology/README.md

-# alien_ecology
-An environment for evolving alien creatures

 ## Introduction
 This repository contains code that implements an environment for simulated organisms to learn and evolve behaviours.
 The environment itself is a two-dimensional toroidal plane - organisms that travel over an edge appear at the opposite edge of the plane in a similar fashion to how pacman moves.
 The environment presents a number of problems the organisms must learn to solve: